Effects of dehydration and hyperthermia on brain and muscle blood flow

 A widely held concept in cardiovascular physiology is that blood flow to the muscles of the arm and legs remain unchanged in humans exposed to severe environmental heat stress, despite cardiac output increasing by up to 5-6 L/min compared to control resting conditions (Rowell 1974).
 This has been interpreted to mean that muscle blood flow regulation is insensitive to increases in tissue temperature.
-Recent findings from our laboratory, however, challenge this long-standing view by showing that the heat stress-mediated increases in leg blood flow (up to 1.1 L/min above baseline) are accompanied by proportional reductions in muscle blood oxygenation indicative of significant increases in leg muscle blood flow with elevations in temperature (Pearson et al. 2011).
+Findings from our laboratory, however, challenge this long-standing view by showing that the heat stress-mediated increases in leg blood flow (up to 1.1 L/min above baseline) are accompanied by proportional reductions in muscle blood oxygenation indicative of significant increases in leg muscle blood flow with elevations in temperature (Pearson et al. 2011).
 Because both blood and muscle temperatures increase rapidly at onset of exercise (González-Alonso et al., 1999; González-Alonso & Calbet 2003), our recent observations raise important questions regarding the role of blood and tissue temperature on the regulation of muscle, brain and systemic blood flow in exercising humans.
-It is therefore important to further investigate the responses and temperature-sensitive mechanisms controlling limb tissue hyperaemia in the heat stressed human, a second major aim of this project.
+A second aim of this project was therefore to further investigate the responses and temperature-sensitive mechanisms controlling limb tissue hyperaemia in the heat stressed human.

 This project consisted of three different studies.
-The two major aims of these studies were (1) to characterise the impact of hydration and heat stress on brain and active limb muscle blood flow and systemic haemodynamics on regional and systemic metabolism during submaximal and maximal exercise and provided insight into the temperature-sensitive mechanisms controlling local limb tissue blood flow with hyperthermia.
+The two major aims of these studies were (1) to characterise the impact of hydration and heat stress on brain and active limb muscle blood flow and systemic haemodynamics on regional and systemic metabolism during submaximal and maximal aerobic exercise and provided insight into the temperature-sensitive mechanisms controlling local limb tissue blood flow with hyperthermia.
 Detailed information about the experimental designs employed for each of the studies can be found in the research outputs reported below.

-Study 1: Brain circulation and metabolism during prolonged submaximal exercise and incremental maximal exercise with exercise-induced dehydration and hydration.
+Study 1: Brain circulation and metabolism during prolonged submaximal and incremental maximal aerobic exercise with exercise-induced dehydration and hydration.